-As Laser Eye Surgery is one of the most commonly performed surgical procedure in the world, you are sure to hear some myths and conflicting information surrounding the ins and outs of the procedure.
+As Laser Eye Surgery is one of the most commonly performed surgical procedures in the world, you’re sure to hear some myths and conflicting information surrounding the procedure.

-The short answer to this question is yes, both eyes are usually treated within one procedure (whether it’s LASEK/PRK, LASIK or SMILE) that lasts around 15 minutes.
+The short answer to this query is no, you don’t have to wear a monocle.
+This is because both eyes are typically treated within one procedure (whether it’s LASEK/PRK, LASIK or SMILE), which lasts no longer than 15 minutes.

 Having your eyes treated in this way means a minimum amount of time spent both in surgery and in recovery.
-In fact, it’s common that most patients are able to return to normal activity the following day after surgery.
+In fact, the treatment is so swift that it’s common for most patients to return to normal activity the following day after surgery.

 Prof Reinstein answers: Do you treat both eyes at the same time?

-Professor Dan Reinstein explains a little bit more about the procedure and having your eyes treated, not on separate days, or at the same time, but one after the other.
+To help put this question to rest, expert laser eye surgeon Professor Dan Reinstein talks a little bit more about the procedure in the video below.
+As he explains, in Laser Eye Surgery, you have your eyes treated not on separate days, or at the same time, but one after the other.

 Knowledge Dispels Fear